-Condoms expire.
-So if you have any of it stored in your wallet for years, it might be safe to throw it out.
+A condom has an expiration date.
+So if you have a condom stored in your wallet for years, it might be safe to throw it out.
 The longevity of a condom relies on how it is stored, the materials, and what additives are present in the packaging.

 Condoms are sensitive to heat and humidity.
 If the condom you bought is displayed in a hot environment with direct sunlight, it is best not to purchase that one.
 Materials such as lambskin degrade faster than synthetic rubber, so use it up as soon as possible if you bought one.
 Lastly, spermicides have a degrading effect on the condom, so consider that.